RTEMS/rtems-docs/user/start/prefixes.rst

 path.
 Packages for your host computer typically use a default prefix of :file:`/usr/local` on FreeBSD and Linux.

-You have to select a prefix for your RTEMS tool suite installation.
+You have to select a prefix for your installation.
+You will build and install the RTEMS tool suite, an RTEMS kernel for a BSP and you may build and install third party libraries.
+You can build them all as a stack with a single prefix or you can

 The RTEMS tool suite consists of a cross tool chain (Binutils, GCC, GDB, Newlib, etc.)  for your target architecture and :ref:`other tools <HostTools>` provided by the RTEMS Project.
+The RTEMS

-You build and install the tool suite with the :ref:`RTEMS Source Builder (RSB) <RSB>`.
-By default, the RSB will start the prefix path with a host operating system specific path plus :file:`rtems` plus the RTEMS version, e.g.  :file:`/opt/rtems/5` on Linux and :file:`/usr/local/rtems/5` on FreeBSD and macOS.
+You build and install the tool suite with the :ref:`RTEMS Source Builder (RSB)
+<RSB>`.
+By default, the RSB will start the prefix path with a host operating
+system specific path plus :file:`rtems` plus the RTEMS version, e.g.
+:file:`/opt/rtems/5` on Linux and :file:`/usr/local/rtems/5` on FreeBSD and macOS.

 It is strongly recommended to run the RSB as a *normal user* and not with *root* privileges (also known as *super user* or *Administrator*).
 You have to